Edited by: Keri Stooksbury

 One factor that affects your overall credit score is the length of your credit history.
 Adding an authorized user, especially one who is young, can help establish initial credit and start the clock ticking to build that history.

-Travel and dining purchases made by the authorized user earn 5x points on travel purchased through Chase Ultimate Rewards, 3x points on dining and 2x points on all other travel purchases, which will be deposited into the primary cardholder’s account.
+Travel and dining purchases made by the authorized user earn 5x points on travel purchased through the Chase Travel portal, 3x on dining, and 2x on all other travel purchases, which will be deposited into the primary cardholder’s account.

 Every other purchase made by the authorized user, even outside of the bonus categories, earns 1x earnings for each dollar spent on the card.